MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 Select **Map columns** to choose the various access control (ACL) columns that specify the access control mechanism.
 Select the column name you specified in the full crawl SQL query.

 Each of the ACL columns is expected to be a multi-valued column.
-These multiple ID values can be separated by separators such as semicolon (;), comma (,), and so on.
+Separators such as semicolon (;), comma (,), and so on can separate these multiple ID values.
 You need to specify this separator in the **value separator** field.

 The following ID types are supported for using as ACLs: